apache/carbondata/docs/DML-Operations-on-Carbon.md

 ***

 # LOAD DATA
-### Function
- This command loads the user data in raw format to the Carbon specific data format store, this way Carbon provides good performance while querying the data.
+ This command loads the user data in raw format to the Carbon specific data format store, this way Carbon provides good performance while querying the data.Please visit [Data Management](Carbondata-Management.md) for more details on LOAD

 ### Syntax